Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 The world can be a noisy place and it’s very easy for your mind to fill with chatter.
 Having a written plan turns down that noise and brings you back to center.
 Some integrative systems like Tony Robbins’ Rapid Planning Method have tracking built in that helps create purpose, maintain momentum and feel an enormous sense of fulfillment throughout your personal growth adventure.

 Don’t wait until you accomplish all your goals to celebrate.
 When you make progress on any part of your personal growth plan, take time to recognize it.
-You can perform little acts of self-care like getting a massage or treating yourself to some uninterrupted time with your favorite hobby.
+You can perform little acts of self-care like getting a massage or treating yourself to some uninterrupted time with your favorite activities.
 Increase your enjoyment of the celebration by sharing it with someone else who is aware of your personal growth journey.
 This increases connection and makes your progress that much more rewarding.

 8. Follow through and hold yourself accountable

-Keep yourself accountable to your personal growth plan by regularly updating a close friend or family member on your progress.
+Keep yourself accountable to your personal growth goals by regularly updating a close friend or family member on your progress.
 You can also work with a health coach or other type of professional accountability partner who can help you stay on track and modify your plan when necessary.
 It’s often beneficial for those working on personal growth to partner with another person who is working on their own plan.
 This allows you to go on the journey together and provide support and encouragement.

-Start your personal growth journey today
+Establish your personal growth goals today

 Everyone has the power to change their lives for the better.
-Whether you seek further fulfillment in your personal or professional life, the first step is deciding you’re ready to commit to a personal growth plan.
+Whether you seek further fulfillment in your personal or professional life, the first step is deciding you’re ready to commit to a personal growth and development plan.
 With this growth plan, you will never have to compare yourself to others again.
 This will then lead to clarifying your true reason for wanting to change, seeking out the best tools to get you there and then keeping track of your progress along the way.